6 Interesting Things You Might Not Know About Hawaii

 There’s a Road Trip For Every Island

 With Hawaii’s various islands, there are driving trips to accommodate all of them.
 One of the most popular drives is the circle tour around Oahu.
 This drive allows you to see almost every scenic area on the island, from mountains and waterfalls to nature preserves.
-It’s possible to take a helicopter ride over each island that offers expansive aerial views of the island, including volcanoes and glaciers.
+It’s possible to take a helicopter ride, like the Kauai open door helicopter tours, over each island that offers expansive aerial views of the island, including volcanoes and glaciers.

 The Big Island of Hawaii is home to a drive called The Hamakua Coast, which allows you to take in the beauty of the area’s ancient rainforests and waterfalls.
 On Kauai, there’s a tour that follows along its coastline that offers beautiful views from its mountains down into the ocean.
 Essentially, there are always things for you to do and adventures to go on that would keep you engaged for a long time.